ystarling/Readme/README.md

    - https://blog.bitsrc.io/how-to-choose-microservices-boundaries-5c68b0b1af24
    - [kafka](https://medium.com/@shubhamkumbhar787/example-of-implementing-kafka-in-a-java-spring-boot-application-e271740df5ca)
    - Api gateway? - An API gateway is a component of the app-delivery infrastructure that sits between clients and services and provides centralized handling of API communication between them.
 It also delivers security, policy enforcement, and monitoring and visibility across on-premises, multi-cloud, and hybrid environments.
+     The API gateway intercepts all incoming requests and sends them through the API management system, which handles a variety of necessary functions.
+Exactly what the API gateway does will vary from one implementation to another.
+Some common functions include authentication, routing, rate limiting, billing, monitoring, analytics, policies, alerts, and security.
    - Service dicovery(ex.
 Load Balancer) - automatically detecting devices and services on a computer network.
    - Load balancer - distribute the workload between different servers or applications, network traffic across a group of backend servers.
 Load balancers are used to distribute capacity during peak traffic times, and to increase reliability of applications.
    - Distributed antipatterns, [[link](https://blog.bitsrc.io/10-microservice-anti-patterns-278bcb7f385d)]